gukoff/gukoff.github.io/_posts/2024-09-05-steve-ballmer-was-wrong.markdown

 mathjax: "yes"
 ---

-A few days ago John Graham-Cumming posted about ["Steve Ballmer’s incorrect binary search interview question"](https://blog.jgc.org/2024/09/steve-ballmers-binary-search-interview.html).
+A few days ago John Graham-Cumming posted about ["Steve Ballmer’s incorrect binary search interview question"](https://blog.jgc.org/2024/09/steve-ballmers-binary-search-interview.html) which [drew a lot of attention](https://news.ycombinator.com/item?id=41434637) on Hacker News.
 The Ballmer's favorite brain teaser goes like this:

 >_I'm thinking of a number between 1 and 100.
 You can guess, after each guess I'll tell you whether you're high or low.
 You get it the first guess - I'll give you five bucks.
 Four bucks, three, two, one, zero, you pay me a buck, you pay me two, you pay me three_.
 >